Strategyproof and Proportionally Fair Facility Location

-Theorem~\ref{char: IFS and SP} says that the family of IFS, strategyproof, anonymous, and unanimous mechanisms are characterized by the subfamily of Phantom mechanisms that have their phantom locations contained in the interval $[\frac{1}{n}, 1-\frac{1}{n}]$.
-Intuitively, when the facility is located in the interval $[\frac{1}{n}, 1-\frac{1}{n}]$, IFS is satisfied regardless of the agents' locations.
-The restricted class of Phantom mechanisms in Theorem~\ref{char: IFS and SP} satisfies IFS by preventing the facility from being located at an `extreme' point (i.e., beyond the interval $[\frac{1}{n}, 1-\frac{1}{n}]$) unless all agents are located close together and at a common extreme point.
+Theorem~\ref{char: IFS and SP} says that the family of IFS, strategyproof, anonymous, and unanimous mechanisms are characterized by the subfamily of Phantom mechanisms that have their phantom locations contained in the interval $[\frac{1}{n}, L-\frac{1}{n}]$.
+Intuitively, when the facility is located in the interval $[\frac{1}{n}, L-\frac{1}{n}]$, IFS is satisfied regardless of the agents' locations.
+The restricted class of Phantom mechanisms in Theorem~\ref{char: IFS and SP} satisfies IFS by preventing the facility from being located at an ``extreme'' point (i.e., beyond the interval $[\frac{1}{n}, L-\frac{1}{n}]$) unless all agents are located close together and at a common extreme point.

-\begin{theorem}[Characterization: IFS, unanimous, anonymous, and strategyproof] A mechanism is strategyproof, unanimous, anonymous and satisfies IFS if and only if it is a Phantom mechanism with $n-1$ phantoms all contained in the interval $[\frac{1}{n}, 1-\frac{1}{n}]$. \end{theorem}
+{} \begin{theorem}[Characterization: IFS, unanimous, anonymous, and strategyproof] A mechanism is strategyproof, unanimous, anonymous and satisfies IFS if and only if it is a Phantom mechanism with $n-1$ phantoms all contained in the interval $[\frac{1}{n}, L-\frac{1}{n}]$. \end{theorem} {}

 \begin{proof} We start with the backwards direction.
-Let $f$ be a Phantom mechanism with the $n-1$ phantoms contained in $[\frac{1}{n}, 1-\frac{1}{n}]$.
+Let $f$ be a Phantom mechanism with the $n-1$ phantoms contained in $[\frac{L}{n}, L(1-\frac{1}{n})]$.
 First note that $f$ is strategyproof because all Phantom mechanisms are strategyproof \citep[see, e.g., Corollary 2 of][]{MaMo11a}.
 Furthermore, it is immediate from the Phantom mechanism definition (Definition~\ref{def: phantom}) that $f$ satisfies unanimity.
 It remains to show that $f$ satisfies IFS.
-To see this, notice that the facility is located above (resp., below) both of the endpoints of the interval $[\frac{1}{n}, 1-\frac{1}{n}]$ if and only if all agents are located above (resp., below) of the interval.
-Therefore, in such cases, the facility is located within a distance of $\frac{1}{n}$ of all agents.
-Otherwise, the facility is located within the interval and the largest possible cost is $1-\frac{1}{n}$, as required.
+To see this, notice that the facility is located above (resp., below) both of the endpoints of the interval $[\frac{L}{n}, L(1-\frac{1}{n})]$ if and only if all agents are located above (resp., below) of the interval.
+Therefore, in such cases, the facility is located within a distance of $\frac{L}{n}$ of all agents.
+Otherwise, the facility is located within the interval and the largest possible cost is $L(1-\frac{1}{n})$, as required.